PHLGuide

 With a massive outdoor astroturf situation with corn hole and other lawn games, Fishtown’s Other Half Brewing Co. can quickly turn into an adult amusement park—especially when the Phillies play in the summer.
 The menu here is full of solid bar food like pulled pork sandwiches, wings, and brussels sprouts coated in garlic-soy sauce.
 It’s a fun place to sip on some hazy IPAs, imperial stouts, and sours, and you'll definitely see fans getting excited enough to start quoting the “need for speed” line from Top Gun and high-fiving strangers when anyone scores.

-There are two locations of City Tap House—one in University City and another in Logan Square—and while they’re both ideal spots for watching a game, the University City one wins on crowd alone.
-It has an enormous deck with lots of fire pits and seating, tons of beers on tap, and a bunch of TVs.
-It’s a staple for both students and non-students, and no matter what’s on, there’s always a big group of people staring intently at a TV while blindly feeling around the table for a rogue wing or piece of pizza.
+City Tap House is an ideal spot to watch a game that wins on crowd alone.
+It has an enormous dining room, tons of beers on tap, and a bunch of TVs.
+It’s a staple for the Center Center post work crowd, and no matter what’s on, there’s always a big group of people staring intently at a TV while blindly feeling around the table for a rogue wing.

 Since Butcher Bar is such a great group dinner spot, grab a couple of friends when it’s game time and head to their outdoor patio that has a few TVs.
 The Rittenhouse BBQ restaurant has a bunch of delicious things you can pass around the table, like confit duck wings, rack of ribs, and sloppy joe poutine.
 But if you bring a Celtics fan here and can’t bear to be associated with them, you can go for their royal with cheese and a handful of hand-cut fries just for yourself.
 Since it’s one of the more affordable places in the neighborhood, as they have $20 pastas and $40 steaks, considering spending a few extra bucks on something from their beer and whiskey menu that has over 100 options.